 The objective of the module is to develop skills in encountering and providing guidance to physiotherapy clients.
-After completing the module, students are able to describe the tasks, position and significance of physiotherapy in society, in working life and internationally.
-They are able to act in a client-oriented and ethical manner while respecting the client.
-They have the knowlegde to the basics of physiotherapeutic guidance and consultation and apply them in a client-oriented manner and in line with jointly agreed-upon goals in the individual and group situations of physiotherapy.
-The student is able to communicate verbally and in writing in English.
+After completing the study module, the student can describe the tasks, position, and significance of physiotherapy at the societal level, in working life, and at the international perspective.
+The student is able to work in a client-centred, ethical, and respectful manner with the client.

+The student knows the basics of physiotherapeutic guidance and consultation.
+The student applies them in a client-centred manner according to jointly defined goals in the individual and group settings in physiotherapy.
+The student can communicate verbally and in writing in English.